CBBC idents: CBBC

-Children's BBC
+Children's BBC (1985–1997)

-Original Logo
+Original Logo (1985–1991)

 The first ident for Children's BBC once again made use of the BBC Micro B computer.
-The design featured the word 'Children's' on top of a large sprawled 'BBC' made up of the three colours red, green and blue.
-In ident, each letter of the BBC animated in to the four note electronic soundtrack, with the Children's scrolling across afterwards.
+The design featured the word 'Children's' on top of a large sprawled 'BBC' made up of the three colours red, green, and blue.
+In the ident, each letter of the BBC animated into the four note electronic soundtrack, with the Children's scrolling across afterwards.
 It originally had a blue background, but this was changed to black after a few months.
 The letters were also all turned yellow in autumn 1986, and were set against a white background whenever programmes were broadcast on BBC2.

 From the launch of the branding, live in-vision continuity was generally broadcast by a dedicated team of presenters from a small self-op Presentation studio within the BBC1 network control area at Television Centre.
 The presenter would talk, interact with other characters, and view children’s pictures and letters, many of which would end up on the dressed back wall of the booth.
 They would also operate sound and vision mixers to partially direct their own links, although overall responsibility for transmission belonged to duty transmission staff in the adjacent network control room (NC1).

 For times when Children's BBC aired on BBC2, the presenter would appear in-vision from the network's self-op continuity studio, although this was not usually dressed with set branding and remained plain.
 A running joke would develop where the duty presenter (i.e. Phillip Schofield) would present their links in a dinner jacket because BBC2 was considered more highbrow.
 Promotions were of no particular style, with the promotion usually voiced by the duty presenter and featuring only the programme name and title at the bottom of the screen.